 4. Getting good quality sleep at all costs – even if that means taking sleep medication and herbal powders like kratom powder, buying an ambient sound machine, sleeping without your snoring partner, ditching the alarm clock, turning off your phone or changing your work hours.
 No one can function well without sleep and the body’s stress hormone and immune systems simply don’t work well when sleep-deprived.
 Getting good quality sleep is part of nurturing your body so it can heal.

 5. Temporary avoidance of anxiety-provoking situations and people.
-For those with high levels of anxiety like I had, I think it is important to practice honoring your emotions until you have learned enough tools and techniques and gained enough confidence to able to affectively self-soothe in stressful situations.
+For those with high levels of anxiety like I had, I think it is important to practice honoring your emotions until you have learned enough tools and techniques like smoking cbd cigarettes and gained enough confidence to able to affectively self-soothe in stressful situations.
 Ignoring my emotions and inner thoughts was how I had developed chronic pain to begin with, so learning to acknowledge and honor my emotions was part of the healing process.
 I had to relearn how to keep myself emotionally and physically safe, regain the confidence that I had the power to do that in stressful situations and then, gradually, practice leaning in.
 While you will learn to adapt to most stressful situations over time, there are some situations in which you may never feel safe, nor should you – an abusive spouse, a threatening boss.
 I still don’t go to see scary or violent movies (exception being a good James Bond film !!) – while I would be ok in the end, I would not enjoy activating my sensitized sympathetic nervous system to that degree, so why do it?
 In these extreme cases, separating yourself from the situation is the safest and kindest way to take care of yourself.

 7. Surrounding myself with supportive, compassionate, loving people with whom I could be honest about what I was experiencing.
 This helped me to not feel ashamed for what was happening to me, to love myself in spite of my situation, to feel unconditionally loved by others and safe in the security of my chosen community.